-Instructional courses must offer 12 hours of active instruction for each credit hour with twice that time allotted for student work outside the classroom.
-Accordingly, a three-credit course consists of 37 hours of active instruction with the expectation that the student will spend twice that time on outside assignments such as homework, research, and review.
+Instructional courses must offer a minimum of 12 1⁄2 hours of active instruction for each credit hour with twice that time allotted for student work outside the classroom.
+Accordingly, a three-credit course consists of a minimum of 37 1⁄2 hours of active instruction with the expectation that the student will spend twice that time on outside assignments such as homework, research, and review.
 This definition is consistent throughout all modes of instruction - on-ground, hybrid, and online - for both undergraduate and graduate classes.
 This definition applies equally to courses of any length, including 8-week courses.